wisnu-sanjaya/ocserv-vpn/doc/README-saml2.md

 are [apache portable runtime library (apr1)](https://apr.apache.org) and [glib2.0](https://developer.gnome.org/glib/).

+To build with SAML support, pass the --enable-saml-auth flag to the configure script.

 ocserv uses a configuration file to setup the SAML2 configuration.
 The important options for ocserv usage are the following:
 ```